cds-snc/digital-canada-ca/content/en/blog/posts/improving-our-covid-19-benefits-finder-tool-using-a-feedback-text-box.md

 thumb: ""
 processed: ""
 ---
-On May 7th, we soft launched the [Find financial help during COVID-19 online tool](http://canada.ca/coronavirus-benefits) in partnership with Service Canada as co-developers to deliver together a tool to help reduce financial stress that people in Canada are experiencing during the pandemic.
+On May 7th, we soft launched the *[Find financial help during COVID-19](http://canada.ca/coronavirus-benefits)* online tool in partnership with Service Canada.
+The purpose of this co-developed tool is to help reduce financial stress that people in Canada are experiencing during the pandemic.
 By having people answer a few simple questions anonymously, the tool provides them with a tailored list of benefits for their specific situation.
 We included a feedback text box, which has had a huge impact on our ability to improve the tool with the help of the people using it every day.

 We conducted design research throughout the product build, facilitating multiple rounds of quick, moderated usability testing and a survey to make sure we were building the best thing for people, as quickly as possible.
 When we launched, we started collecting live data on the tool to make sure we could quickly address issues and ensure we were continuing to meet user needs.

 ## Feedback text box

 One of the ways we collected live data was through a feedback form with a feedback text box.
 Canada.ca specifications require a ‘Report a problem or a mistake on this page’ form on every page.
+A feedback box feature is also available for web pages as part of the Canada.ca design system.
 We modified the options to more specifically fit our product’s content.
 We added a feedback text box because we decided as a team that we needed to understand when people report “confusing” or “incorrect information,” what people specifically found confusing or incorrect about the tool.
 The open text provided informative data for ways we could improve our tool.

 Although we didn't intend to, we learned a lot about how we can improve government services in general too.

 The feedback we received was in real-time, and helped us identify areas where the tool wasn't meeting the needs of the people using it.
 It also helped inform the team on future research questions to address.